 - 1.)
 Turn system power on and observe communications activity on the I/O modules. - 2.)
-CASE 1: I/O module is suspected faulty and is to be replaced with the same model number
+CASE 1: I/O module is replaced with one having a different model number or serial number

-Remove a single MAQ®20 I/O module from any local or remote backbone position.
-Replace the module with another of the same model number.
+Remove a single MAQ20 I/O module from any local or remote backbone position.
+Replace the module with another having a different model number.
 This module can be installed in any vacant local or remote backbone position.
-Observe that the green Power LED is on and communications activity is seen on the TX and RX LEDs.
+Observe that the green Power LED is on and that there is communications activity on the TX and RX LEDs.
 Allow 1 second for registration.
 This module now has the same Registration Number as the one removed.

-CASE 2: I/O module is to be replaced with another having a different model number
+CASE 2: I/O module is suspected faulty and is to be replaced with the same model number

-Remove a single MAQ®20 I/O module from any local or remote backbone position.
-Replace the module with another having a different model number.
+Remove a single MAQ20 I/O module from any local or remote backbone position.
+Replace the module with another of the same model number.
 This module can be installed in any vacant local or remote backbone position.
-Observe that the green Power LED is on and that there is communications activity on the TX and RX LEDs.
+Observe that the green Power LED is on and communications activity is seen on the TX and RX LEDs.
 Allow 1 second for registration.
 This module now has the same Registration Number as the one removed.